AngheloAmir/Food-Ordering-Micro-Service/readme.md

 The node service runs on port 5199
 The restaurant service runs on port 5201
 The csr service runs on port 5202
+The customer service runs on port 5203
+Delivery at port 5204
+Employee at port 5205
+POS at port 5206